 Two years.
-An eight-hour refresher training is required every two years to renew.
+A four-hour refresher training is required every two years to renew.

 $375 for two years.
 State and local government workers don’t have to pay the fee.

-You must be 18 years of age or older and meet one of the following:
+You must be 18 or older and meet one of the following:

 There are two ways to apply after you complete required training:

 - Apply for asbestos certification online.